eransam1/Statistical-Theory-Project-Financial-Risk-Assessment-among-Credit-Card-Clients/README.md

 - No variables were removed from the original dataset.
 - Categorical columns were mapped to numerical values in the notebook.
-- The analyses follow a fixed sequence: descriptive stats, chi-square, t-tests, logistic regression, and a decision tree.

----

-## 📬 Contact

-For any questions, please contact:
-**Eran Samuel**
-eran.s@example.com *(replace with your email if desired)*
+- The analyses on the Jupyter Notebook have all the information nedded with headlines explaning all parts of the project with comments explaning specific additional explanation if nedded.